ikskuh/SLF/docs/module-format.md

 - `export_table`: The byte offset into the file where the exports are listed.
 If `0`, no export table exists.
 - `import_table`: The byte offset into the file where the imports are listed.
 If `0`, no import table exists.
+- `relocs_table`: The byte offset into the file where the relocations are listed.
+If `0`, no relocation table exists.
 - `string_table`: The byte offset into the file where the string table is located.
 If `0`, no string table exists.
 Must be present, if either `export_table` or `import_table` exists.
 - `section_start`: The byte offset into the file where the memory section starts.
 All section offsets are relative to this offset.
 - `section_size`: The number of bytes in the memory section.